rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ## Summary

-Utah Basic Parcels contains information such as the county name, parcel address, land owner type, and phone number for the county recorder.
+Utah Basic Parcels contain information such as the county FIPS code, parcel ID, parcel address, generalized land ownership type, currency dates, phone number for the county recorder, and a county parcel website if available.
 Landowners of privately owned parcels are not specified.

 ## Description